OurchiveIO/ourchive-technical-docs/content/en/docs/usage/getting-started.md

 {{< alert icon="👉" >}}
 **Heads Up**

 The below instructions assume you are installing on an Ubuntu machine.
-Similar commands should work for any Unix-based machine but are beyond the scope of this documentation."
+Similar commands should work for any Unix-based machine but are beyond the scope of this documentation.
 {{</ alert >}}

 - Python 3.x+